jmoenig/Snap/DEVLOG.md

     * metaprogramming support for clor type input slots (number: 13, spec: "clr", mnemonic: "color")
     * variadic variables type input slots for custom blocks
     * metaprogramming support for clor type variadic variables slots (number: 14, spec: "scriptVars", mnemonic: "vars")
-    * destinations, keys, data types, objects + self and sprites + self dropdown menus for custom blocks
+    * destinations, locations, keys, data types, objects + self and sprites + self dropdown menus for custom blocks
     * upvars in custom blocks can now have different default names than their formal parameter names
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression